tmkn/packageanalyzer-docs/docs/intro.md

 While those are very different questions, and how you answer them differ each time, they all deal with the dependency tree.
 So the packageanalyzer is meant to act as a foundation by providing utility functions to traverse and collect data from the dependency tree to help answer questions like that all while being completely open source.

-## How
+## How?
-Please refer to [ARCHITECTURE.md](https://github.com/tmkn/packageanalyzer/blob/master/ARCHITECTURE.md) for a more in depth technical explanation.
+Please refer to `Core Concepts` section for a more indepth explanation